 The road from Rethymnon to Chania is quite good, depending on the traffic conditions, it can take you from 45 minutes to a bit more than an hour to reach the center of Chania.

-If you’re curious about the area, check more beaches in the region.
+If you’re curious about the area, check out more beaches in the region.

-The old town of Chania is one of the best places to visit in the region… and in the whole island!
-You can spend the whole day in the old town, and include a visit to the Archaeological Museum, the churches, and all of the landmarks.
+The old town of Chania is one of the best places to visit in the region… and on the whole island!
+You can spend the day in the old town and include a visit to the Folklore Museum, the churches, and all of the landmarks.

-A SMART ALTERNATIVE TO 3 WEEKS IN CRETE
+A SMART ALTERNATIVE FOR 2 WEEKS IN CRETE

 If you can only spend 2 weeks in Crete, instead of 3 weeks, don’t worry!
 You can still see the best of West Crete.
 Do it this way: